Brxdl3y/NTT-DATA-KENYA-Network-Lab/README.md

 **Inter-VLAN Routing**: Layer 3 Switch SVIs with IP routing enabled.

-MD5 Authentication: Secure routing sessions with neighbor routers.
+**MD5 Authentication**: Secure routing sessions with neighbor routers.

-Default Routes: Gateway to ISP for external connectivity.
+**Default Routes**: Gateway to ISP for external connectivity.

-IP Subnetting: Optimized addressing plan for departmental isolation.
+**IP Subnetting**: Optimized addressing plan for departmental isolation.

-Serial Interface: Configured serial interfaces with a clockrate of 64000 at the DCE and PPP encapsulation; this boosts the performance and efficiency.
+**Serial Interface**: Configured serial interfaces with a clockrate of 64000 at the DCE and PPP encapsulation; this boosts the performance and efficiency.

 **Creative additions I added**

-HSRP on core SVIs for gateway redundancy (shows enterprise awareness).
+**HSRP** on core SVIs for gateway redundancy (shows enterprise awareness).

 EtherChannel (LACP) between Core and Distribution to increase throughput and simplify STP.

-IP SLA + Track on ISP links so default route failover is graceful (useful for recruiters wanting high‑availability thinking).
+**IP SLA + Track** on ISP links so default route failover is graceful (useful for recruiters wanting high‑availability thinking).

 ACL templates for east‑west and internet filtering with explicit allow/deny rationale—practical and interview‑ready.